rrobinn/academic-kickstart/content/home/experience.md

   title = "Graduate Student Representative" company = "University of Minnesota Twin Cities" company_url = ""
-  location = "Minneaplis, MN"
+  location = "Minneapolis, MN"
   date_start = "2019-09-01"
-  date_end = ""
+  date_end = "2020-06-01"
   description = """

-    * I hold town hall listening sessions to understand ways in which graduate students would like to see program improvements.
+    * I held town hall listening sessions to understand ways in which graduate students would like to see program improvements.
-    * I then work with administration to implement positive change, with the goal of improving the effectiveness of graduate training.
+    * I then worked with administration to implement positive change, with the goal of improving the effectiveness of graduate training.
   """

 [[experience]]
   title = "Course Instructor"